awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 ## Allocating memory for autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.WorkMemory"></a>

-One of the most important parameters influencing autovacuum performance is the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter\.
+One of the most important parameters influencing autovacuum performance is the [maintenance\_work\_mem](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter\.
 This parameter determines how much memory that you allocate for autovacuum to use to scan a database table and to hold all the row IDs that are going to be vacuumed\.
-If you set the value of the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter too low, the vacuum process might have to scan the table multiple times to complete its work\.
+If you set the value of the `maintenance_work_mem` parameter too low, the vacuum process might have to scan the table multiple times to complete its work\.
 Such multiple scans can have a negative impact on performance\.

-When doing calculations to determine the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value, keep in mind two things:
+When doing calculations to determine the `maintenance_work_mem` parameter value, keep in mind two things:
 + The default unit is kilobytes \(KB\) for this parameter\.
-+ The [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter works in conjunction with the [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) parameter\.
-If you have many small tables, allocate more [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) and less [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM)\.
++ The `maintenance_work_mem` parameter works in conjunction with the [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) parameter\.
+If you have many small tables, allocate more `autovacuum_max_workers` and less `maintenance_work_mem`\.
 If you have large tables \(say, larger than 100 GB\), allocate more memory and fewer worker processes\.
 You need to have enough memory allocated to succeed on your biggest table\.
-Each [https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-MAX-WORKERS) can use the memory you allocate\.
-Thus, you should make sure the combination of worker processes and memory equal the total memory that you want to allocate\.
+Each `autovacuum_max_workers` can use the memory that you allocate\.
+Thus, make sure that the combination of worker processes and memory equal the total memory that you want to allocate\.

-In general terms, for large hosts set the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter to a value between one and two gigabytes \(between 1,048,576 and 2,097,152 KB\)\.
+In general terms, for large hosts set the `maintenance_work_mem` parameter to a value between one and two gigabytes \(between 1,048,576 and 2,097,152 KB\)\.
 For extremely large hosts, set the parameter to a value between two and four gigabytes \(between 2,097,152 and 4,194,304 KB\)\.
-The value you set for this parameter should depend on the workload\.
-Amazon RDS has updated its default for this parameter to be kilobytes calculated as follows:
+The value that you set for this parameter depends on the workload\.
+Amazon RDS has updated its default for this parameter to be kilobytes calculated as follows\.

  `GREATEST({DBInstanceClassMemory/63963136*1024},65536)`\.